-Eat food as medicine
+Eat food as medicine.

-Ginger is a natural powerful painkiller it contains anti-inflammatory fighting substances.
+Ginger is a powerful natural painkiller it contains anti-inflammatory fighting substances.
 The same compounds that give ginger its strong flavor are also the same ones that have anti-inflammatory properties to reduce joint swelling and pain resulting from arthritis.
 Ginger also helps digestion illnesses.

 Pineapple has a group of enzymes that break down protein to help digestion and inflammation.
 Those enzymes like bromelain have pain-relieving, anti-inflammatory effects comparable to NSAIDs, activates immune cells that fight infection.
-Therefore, pineapple decreases pain and swelling of rheumatoid arthritis (RA) and osteoarthritis, and increases mobility.
+Therefore, pineapple decreases pain and swelling of rheumatoid arthritis (RA) and osteoarthritis and increases mobility.

 Papaya and Pineapple enzymes help digestion, reduce inflammations and stop joint pain.

 Boswellia that alternative medicine practitioners praise for its anti-inflammatory capabilities.
 This herb may block leukotrienes, which can attack healthy joints in autoimmune diseases such as rheumatoid arthritis.
 Boswellia is available in tablet form, as well as topical creams.

 Turmeric is a yellow powder used in cooking to make curry.
 It also works best in fighting joint pain when taking orally.
 Lab studies on rats have found that this herb may slow the progression of rheumatoid arthritis.